ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 ### Security gate

 This box by Paul Roeder is a security gate connected to the internet.
-As soon as the entered passport is correct, this Write box will output a signal.
+As soon as password is entered correctly, this Write box will output a signal.

 ![IMAGE](images/X.jpg)

 ##### Construction

-On the upper surface of the box there is a 4x4 keypad, a green and red LEDs and a hole to the included piezo buzzer.
-Since the keypad requires more pins than their are available on the board, I used a PCF8574 port expansion port.
+On the upper surface of the box is a 4x4 keypad, a green and red LEDs and a hole to the build-in piezo buzzer.
+Since the keypad requires more pins than their are available on the board, I used a PCF8574 port expander.

 ##### Code

-The code tracks the pressed keys and adds them to a string variable which deletes itself as its length exceeds more than four characters.
+The code tracks the pressed keys and adds them to a string variable which deletes itself if its length exceeds more than four characters.
 If the string equals the valid password "1234", the red light switches of and the green LED will be turned on for a few seconds.
 Also their is a sound feedback coming from the piezo.

 [Open the source code of this box](hardware_code/Read_boxes/Stove_nina)